dan-glz/where-is-the-math-in-molecular-vibrations-by-daniel-gonzalez/hands-on/1_harmonic_oscillator.md

 $$\frac{\mathrm d^2}{\mathrm d t^2}x(t) = -1(x(t))$$

-Hmm, not quite what we wanted but really close, all that we are missing is to multiply all of this by $\omega^2$ for this to hold true.
-This is a simple fix, we can place our constant $\omega$ in a place where it will not modify our initial conditions such as inside the trigonometric functions.
+Hmm, not quite what we wanted, but really close, all that we are missing is to multiply all of this by $\omega^2$ for this to hold true.
+This is a simple fix; we can place our constant $\omega$ in a place where it will not modify our initial conditions, such as inside the trigonometric functions.

 $$x(t) = x_{0}\cos (\omega t) + v_{0}\sin (\omega t)$$